-The Issuer may suffer losses due to employee misconduct.
+The Issuer may suffer losses due to employee misconduct

-The Issuer's businesses are exposed to risk from potential non-compliance with the HSBC Group's policies, including the HSBC Values (the HSBC Values describe how the Issuer's employees should interact with each other and with customers, regulators and the wider community, see "Purpose and Strategy - HSBC Values" on page 3 of the 2018 Annual Report and Accounts for further details), and related behaviours and employee misconduct such as fraud or negligence, all of which could result in regulatory sanctions and/or reputational or financial harm.
+The Issuer's businesses are exposed to risk from potential non-compliance with the HSBC Group's policies, including the HSBC Values (the HSBC Values describe how the Issuer's employees should interact with each other and with customers, regulators and the wider community, see "Purpose and Strategy - HSBC Values" on page 4 of the 2019 Annual Report and Accounts for further details), and related behaviours and employee misconduct such as fraud or negligence, all of which could result in regulatory sanctions and/or reputational or financial harm.
 In recent years, a number of multinational financial institutions have suffered material losses due to the actions of 'rogue traders' or other employees.
 It is not always possible to deter employee misconduct, and the precautions the Issuer takes to prevent and detect this activity may not always be effective.
-Employee misconduct could have a material adverse effect on the Issuer's business, financial condition, results of operations, prospects and reputation.
+Employee misconduct, or regulatory sanctions if a regulator deems the Issuer's actions to deter such activity to be insufficient, could have a material adverse effect on the Issuer's business, financial condition, results of operations, prospects and reputation.

-The delivery of the Issuer's strategic actions is subject to execution risk.
+The delivery of the Issuer's strategic actions is subject to execution risk and the Issuer may not achieve any of the expected benefits of its strategic initiatives

-Effective management of transformation projects is required to effectively deliver the Issuer's strategic priorities, involving delivering both on externally driven programmes (e.g. regulatory), as well as key business initiatives to deliver revenue growth, product enhancement and operational efficiency outcomes.
-Additionally, the cumulative impact of the collective change initiatives underway within the HSBC Group is significant and has direct implications on resourcing.
-The magnitude, complexity and, at times, concurrent demands of the projects required to meet these can result in heightened execution risk, which the Issuer endeavours to manage through appropriate governance.
-The failure to successfully deliver these key strategic initiatives may have material adverse effect on the Issuer's business, financial condition, results of operations, prospects and reputation.
+Effective management of transformation projects is required to effectively deliver the Issuer's strategic priorities (which are described under "About HSBC Bank plc - Our strategy" on page 5 of the 2019 Annual Report and Accounts), involving delivering both on externally driven programmes (e.g. regulatory requirements and Ibor transition), as well as key business initiatives to deliver revenue growth, product enhancement and operational efficiency outcomes.
+Additionally, the cumulative impact of the collective change initiatives underway within the Issuer and the HSBC Group is significant and has direct implications on resourcing.
+The magnitude, complexity and, at times, concurrent demands of the projects required to meet these can result in heightened execution risk.